MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 > [!NOTE]
 > This command doesn't allow modifying the actual update contents of a release (for example, `www` folder of a Cordova app).
 If you want to respond to a release that has been identified as being broken, you should use the [rollback](#rolling-back-updates) command to immediately roll it back, and then if necessary, release a new update with the appropriate fix when it's available.

-Aside from the `<ownerName>/<appName>` and `deploymentName`, all parameters are optional, and therefore, you can use this command to update just a single attribute or all of them at once.
+Aside from the `<ownerName>/<appName>` and `deploymentName`, all parameters are optional, and therefore, you can use this command to update a single attribute or all of them at once.
 Calling the `patch` command without specifying any attribute flag will result in a no-op.

 ```shell
 # Mark the latest production release as mandatory